Interview with George Rex Armstrong

 Description

 George Rex Armstrong served in the RAF as a flight engineer.
 He was born in Belfast and grew up in Donaghadee.
-Decided to join the RAF because he wanted to follow his brother Ted, who flew forty operations with 617 Squadron.
-Mentions being in the fire service as a young boy during the bombing of Belfast.
+He decided to join the RAF because he wanted to follow his brother Ted, who flew 40 operations with 617 Squadron.
+He mentions being in the fire service as a young boy during the bombing of Belfast.
 After completing his training, he was posted to 195 Squadron at RAF Wratting Common.
-From there he flew a tour of twenty operations on Lancasters.
+From there he flew 24 operations on Lancasters.
 He was involved in Operation Manna and Operation Exodus.
-Remembers his worst operation, which was to Dresden.
+He remembers his worst operation, which was to Dresden.

 Creator